mm12063/ml-cloud-k8s/README.md

 vagrant ssh
 ```

+### Login to IBM Cloud and download the cluster config.

+```
-### Please login to IBM Cloud and download the cluster config.
-Please ensure you have created a cluster using the name in /start_ic.sh.
+# Please ensure you have created a cluster using the name in /start_ic.sh.
 To login, execute:

-```
 sh start_ic.sh
 ```